55 Ways I Saved (or Considered Saving) Time and Money Planning my Wedding

-Depending on what you chose in #1, this either means a person or a book.
+Depending on what you chose in number one, this either means a person or a book.
 Either way, choose someone/something you can work with, and whose interpersonal skills/interface works for you.
-I ended up making my own, out of a 3” notebook and some plastic dividers, because I couldn’t find one that didn’t A) Stress me out entirely, B) Confuse the crap out of me, or C) Make me want to puke with the number of pastel flowers on its cover.
+I ended up making my own, out of a notebook and some plastic dividers, because I couldn’t find one that didn’t A.) Stress me out entirely, B.) Confuse the crap out of me, or C.) Make me want to puke with the number of pastel flowers on its cover.
 Sure, it’s an initial expense, but most of them let you see how much you’re spending in different areas and allow you to budget easier.

-This can be a little awkward and unwieldy, what with your money, your fiance’s money, any money from parents or other relatives who want to contribute, and any investments you might be including, but it’s worthwhile to do, early on, so you don’t get your heart set on something you just can’t afford or find that you can’t have ANY flowers because you already chose such an elaborate cake.
+This can be a little awkward and unwieldy, what with your money, your fiance’s money, any money from parents or other relatives who want to contribute, and any investments you might be including.
+However, it’s worthwhile to do early on so you don’t get your heart set on something you just can’t afford or find that you can’t have ANY flowers because you already chose such an elaborate cake.

 Many bridal services will tell you that you should spend a certain percentage of your available wedding funds on X, another percentage on Y, and yet another on Z. I tried this, but it didn’t work.
 I spent WAY more on my dress than I should have, given my budget, but WAY less than they recommended for my reception.
 But I spent based on my priorities, and I was happy with the results.